subamanis/mezura/README.md

 - The program cannot understand language specific syntax or details, this would require a handwritten, complex, language-specific parser for most different languages.
 For example, in a .php file that contains html or js, the destinction will not be made.
 Also, the keyword counting doesn't take any measures to ensure that a valid keyword has the user-intended meaning.
 For example, the word "class" may appear in the syntax of a programming language with an additional use than declaring a class.
 This may lead to some false positives.

+- The program is not able to detect and ignore duplicate files and directories.

+- The program is not able to understand any regular expressions (for example in paths or file names).

+- The program doesn't take into account gitignore files, the unwanted dirs have to be added manually in a configuration file or using the ```--exclude``` command.

 - The program assumes that if a line contains any odd number of the same string symbols, then this is an open multiline string.
 This works for most cases but it may create inaccuracies, for example if a line in python has """ then the program will consider a multiline string everything until the next " symbol and not the next """ symbol.
 If a language doesn't support multiline strings, then you would not expect to see odd number of string symbols either way in a valid syntnax.

 - A language can only declare either one or two string and comment symbols and only one multiline comment start symbol + multiline comment end symbol in the .txt, not more.

-- The program doesn't take into account gitignore files, the unwanted dirs have to be added manually in a configuration file or using the ```--exclude``` command.

 - Regural expressions are not handled in a special way, so if a regex contains a string or comment symbol, it may create some inaccurancies for the file.

-- The program is not able to ignore duplicate files and directories.

 - Bug: If a file contains Unicode Strings, there is a possibility that a parser thread will panic, due to trying to slice a line in a non-valid way, thus creating non-valid unicode characters. (byte index is not a char boundary)